s-sohani/knowledge/Data Intensive/4- Encoding and Evolution.md

 There is nothing to identify fields or their datatypes.
 The encoding simply consists of values concatenated together.
 ![[Pasted image 20240707062000.png|600]]
 The binary data can only be decoded correctly if the code reading the data is using the exact same schema as the code that wrote the data.
+Avro doesn’t have optional and required markers in the same way as Protocol Buffers and Thrift do.